pmscheffler/ctf-scripts/README.md

 - **Jumphost Option**: Provide a secure hosted environment for participants concerned about corporate policies.
 However, their own devices are sufficient.
 - **Resources Provided**: All necessary tools are explained during the session.

+Note all of the passwords are avaiable within the UDF Blueprint, they are not disclosed on this document.
+You can get them under the BIG-IP documentation page for the BIG-IP and on the Containers server for the Admin user for the CTFd and the Regcode.

 ---

 ## Setup Overview